Center for Disability Resources (CDR)

 Meghan has been working in the field of disabilities for over 27 years.
 In her role at the South Carolina UCEDD, she focuses on projects centered on self-determination, person centered planning, and systems development.
 Her newest efforts center on the Palmetto Pyramid Police Project (P4) working with local law enforcement agencies, daycare centers, and schools to implement the Handle with Care initiatives.
 She is currently the onsite supervisor for the P4 Initiative MSW interns.

 Meghan is also the Social Work Core Faculty for the SC LEND.
 She supervises multiple social work trainees in several organizations and teaches social work courses on disability, community development, human behavior, leadership, and supervision for the University of South Carolina, Winthrop University and Columbia College.
 As a result of her efforts, CDR currently collaborates with over 25 agencies serving children, youth and families living with disabilities.
-Committed to full inclusion for people with disabilities, Meghan has spent her professional career fostering collaborative relationships with a variety of community organizations.
+Committed to full participation of people with disabilities, Meghan has spent her professional career fostering collaborative relationships with a variety of community organizations.
 She is a Licensed Independent Social Worker and a Nationally Certified Brain Injury Specialist Trainer.

 Email: meghan.trowbridge@uscmed.sc.edu